aethryss/hypermine/README.md

 ## Architecture

-Hypermine is structured as a Rust workspace with four main crates:
+Hyperbolicraft is structured as a Rust workspace with four main crates:

 ### `common`
 Shared mathematical primitives and world simulation logic: